 China is one of the fastest growing countries in the world.
 For the Netherlands – an open and export-oriented economy – the country is of vital importance; Dutch export to China rose significantly over the last few years.
 However, as a result of limited international mobility of Dutch students (i.e. only 0.10% of the Dutch students study in Asia), Dutch students have limited knowledge of and experience with the Chinese culture and the Chinese business network.
 To prepare Dutch talent for the international labour market and the ever-growing demand of knowledge of the Chinese culture, it is important that Dutch talent is offered an opportunity to experience China.
 The NAHSS enables them to experience China and by doing so, this generation can further strengthen the bilateral relationship which will be crucial in the future.

 FOR BACHELOR STUDENTS

 The NAHSS aims to serve second- and third year bachelor students with a wide variety of study backgrounds, as they still have to decide on a post-graduate direction, which the NAHSS aims to influence in an China-oriented manner.
 A growing percentage of the NAHSS alumni network is actively involved in the bilateral relationship through internships in China, studies in/about China, or projects for NAHSS partners.

 In 2012, the first edition of the bachelor program, 30 students participated; 75 students participated in the program of 2013.
 In 2014 this number extended towards 100 participants.
 Besides the grown number of students, the NAHSS extended her summerschool locations in Asia from just Hong Kong in 2012, to Beijing, Chengdu and Taipei since 2016.
-In 2019, the NAHSS cities will be Beijing, Chengdu, Hong Kong, Shenzhen and Shanghai.
+Since 2019, the NAHSS cities are Beijing, Chengdu, Hong Kong, Shenzhen and Shanghai.